openapi-generators/openapi-python-client/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+If this used to work, when did it stop working?

 **OpenAPI Spec File**
-A link to your openapi.json which produces this issue.
+A link to an OpenAPI document which produces this issue.
+Ideally, write a minimal reproduction only containing the problematic pieces.

 **Desktop (please complete the following information):**
  - OS: [e.g. macOS 10.15.1]